What is crushed oats for horses?

 Mold can develop relatively quickly on crushed oats, especially if storage conditions are not optimal.
 The exact time it takes for mold to appear depends on several factors, including humidity, temperature, and ventilation.

-Factors that influence mold growth on pressed oats:
+Factors that influence mold growth on rolled oats:

 1. Humidity:

-If the oats have a high moisture content or are stored in a humid environment, mold can develop within a few days to weeks.
+If rolled oats have a high moisture content or are stored in a humid environment, mold can develop within a few days to weeks.
 Moisture is the biggest risk factor for mold growth.

 2. Temperature:

-Warm temperatures promote mold growth.
-In warm environments (above 20°C), mold growth can occur more quickly, often within days, if humidity is high.
+Warm temperatures promote the growth of mold.
+In a warm environment (above 20°C), mold can form more quickly, often within days, if the humidity is high.

 3. Ventilation:

 Poor ventilation can increase humidity in storage areas, which accelerates mold growth.
-Well-ventilated and dry storage areas are crucial to extending the shelf life of pressed oats.
+Well-ventilated and dry storage areas are crucial for extending the shelf life of rolled oats.

 4. Storage period:

-The longer pressed oats are stored, the higher the risk of mold growth.
-Because squeezing opens the shell of the oat grains, they are more susceptible to moisture and mold spores, which reduces their shelf life.
+The longer rolled oats are stored, the higher the risk of mold growth.
+Because rolling opens the oat kernels' outer layer, they are more susceptible to moisture and mold spores, which reduces their shelf life.

-- In case of high humidity and poor storage: mold can appear within a few days to about a week after crushing.
+- In high humidity and poor storage conditions: mold can appear within a few days to about a week after the crushing.

 Precautions:

 To prevent mold growth, rolled oats should be stored in dry, cool, and well-ventilated conditions.
-It's also advisable to consume the rolled oats promptly and check regularly for mold growth.
+It is also advisable to use the rolled oats promptly and to check them regularly for mold.
 Visible signs of mold, such as discoloration or a musty odor, indicate that the oats are no longer safe to feed and should be discarded.

-Zeolite as a prophylaxis against mold formation in pressed oats
+Zeolite as a prophylaxis against mold growth in crushed oats

-Zeolite can be an effective prophylactic when feeding crushed oats, especially when there is uncertainty about the freshness and storage of the oats.
+Zeolite can be an effective preventative measure when feeding rolled oats, especially if there is uncertainty regarding the freshness and storage of the oats.
 Molds and the mycotoxins they produce, such as aflatoxins, pose a serious risk to your horse's health.
-Even with careful storage, it can be difficult to completely rule out mold growth, especially if the oats are stored for extended periods or under less than ideal conditions.
+Even with careful storage, it can be difficult to completely prevent mold growth, particularly if the oats are stored for extended periods or under less than ideal conditions.

 Zeolite: Support in an uncertain food world

 In the reality of horse feeding, we often have to rely on the quality of our feed sources, whether in the stable or from suppliers.
-It's not always possible to always get fresh crushed oats – logistics, availability, and cooperation within the stable play a major role here.
+It's not always possible to consistently get fresh rolled oats – logistics, availability, and cooperation within the stable all play a significant role.
 Out of love for our horses and the desire to make their lives as comfortable as possible, we look for ways to optimally support their health, even if everything isn't perfect.

-Horses can cope to a certain extent with mold spores that may be present in their feed, but this constant exposure can weaken their resistance and make them more susceptible to disease.
-The body is then constantly busy fighting these stresses instead of focusing its full energy on what matters most—be it training, competitions, or simply daily well-being.
+Horses can tolerate mold spores that may be present in their feed to a certain extent, but this constant exposure can weaken their resistance and make them more susceptible to disease.
+The body is then constantly busy fighting these stressors instead of focusing its full energy on what's essential – be it training, competitions, or simply daily well-being.

-This is where zeolite can be a valuable aid.
-It supports your horse's body by binding mold toxins and other harmful substances, thus reducing the burden.
-This allows the immune system to focus on other challenges, allowing your horse to maintain its full potential.
-By incorporating zeolite into its diet, you give your horse the support it needs to better cope with the inevitable challenges of feeding and focus its energy on what really matters.
+Zeolite can be a valuable aid here.
+It supports your horse's body by binding mold toxins and other pollutants, thus reducing their burden.
+This allows the immune system to focus on other challenges, and your horse remains at its best.
+By incorporating zeolite into its feed, you give your horse the support it needs to better cope with the unavoidable challenges of feeding and direct its energy toward what truly matters.

-How zeolite can help with mold growth in horse feed:
+How zeolite can help prevent mold growth in horse feed:

 1. Binding of mycotoxins:

-Zeolite has a high adsorption capacity, meaning it can bind mycotoxins that might be released from contaminated oat flour in the horse's digestive tract.
-This binding action prevents the toxins from entering the bloodstream and causing damage.
+Zeolite has a high adsorption capacity, meaning it is able to bind mycotoxins that could be released from contaminated rolled oats in the horse's digestive tract.
+By binding these toxins, zeolite prevents them from entering the bloodstream and causing damage.

 2. Protection against mold risks:

-If you're unsure whether the oats you're feeding are mold-free, zeolite offers an additional safety measure.
-By neutralizing potential contaminants, it can minimize the effects of mycotoxins on your horse's organism.
+If you are unsure whether the rolled oats you are feeding are free of mold, zeolite offers an additional layer of security.
+By neutralizing potential contaminants, it can minimize the effects of mycotoxins on your horse's system.

 3. Strengthening the immune system:

-By reducing the toxic load, zeolite supports your horse's immune system, which is especially important when the quality of the feed cannot always be guaranteed.
-A strong immune system helps the horse better cope with potential stressors caused by poor-quality feed.
+By reducing toxic load, zeolite supports your horse's immune system, which is especially important when feed quality cannot always be guaranteed.
+A strong immune system helps the horse cope better with potential problems caused by low-quality feed.

 4. Prophylactic administration:

-Even if you assume your oat flour is of good quality, regular administration of zeolite can benefit your horse overall.
-It not only acts as a preventative measure against potential contamination but also supports your horse's overall detoxification and well-being.
+Even if you assume your rolled oats are of good quality, regular administration of zeolite can benefit your horse overall.
+It not only acts as a preventative measure against potential contamination but also supports general detoxification and your horse's overall well-being.

-Summary - Zeolite and squashed oats belong together
+Summary - Zeolite and crushed oats belong together

-Zeolite offers a valuable way to protect your horse from the risks of mold contamination in oat flour.
+Zeolite offers a valuable way to protect your horse from the risks of mold contamination in rolled oats.
 By binding and neutralizing mycotoxins, it helps prevent potential health problems.
-If you are unsure about the freshness or quality of your oat flour, or generally want to do something good for your horse, regularly adding zeolite to their feed can be a useful addition.
+If you are unsure about the freshness or quality of your rolled oats, or simply want to do something good for your horse, regularly adding zeolite to its feed can be a beneficial supplement.